toshNaik/shelfhelp_dino/README.md

 - Essentially, the model was given a query image and the model was expected to retrieve the top-n most similar images from the dataset.
 - The model was evaluated on the mAP score.
 The mAP score is the mean of the average precision scores for each query image.
 - The original model actually ended up having slightly better scores than the finetuned model.
+- There could be two reasons for this:
   - A possible reason for this could be mode collapse.
 Due to the nature of how the student and teacher network are trained, the representation were slowly collapsing to a single point.
+  - Another reason could be that the dataset was noisy.
+The dataset was obtained by scraping images from google.

 ## Clustering
 - To find the optimal number of clusters, the elbow method was used.
 However, the elbow method was not very useful in this case as the dataset was huge and the embeddings were very high dimensional.